-- The after hours drop-box in the Coffee County Trustee's window.
+- After hours drop-box in the Coffee County Trustee's window.
+(NO CASH, please)

-- The Trustee's office aids elderly, qualifying veterans or their widows and disabled taxpayers in application and certification procedures with the Tennessee Tax Relief Program/
+- The Trustee's office aids qualifying elderly, disabled veterans, disabled veterans’ widows, and disabled taxpayers in the application process in accordance with the state guidelines of the Tennessee Tax Relief Program.

 - Payment period for county taxes are from the first Monday of October through the last day of February of the following year.

-- The Trustee's office accepts postal cancellation.
-(Just make sure your envelope is postmarked by the last day of February.)
+- The Trustee's office accepts post mark dates.
 The only time postal cancellation is not honored is when delinquent taxes are turned over to Chancery Court on April 1st.

-- On March 1st, county taxes become delinquent and begin to accrue 1 1/2 % penalty and interest on the first day of each month.
+- On March 1st, county taxes become delinquent and begin to accrue 1.5 % penalty and interest and increases each month thereafter.

-- The Coffee County Commission sets the annual tax rate.
+- The Coffee County Commission sets the property tax rate.

 - Tennessee law does not require the mailing of tax notices indicating the amount of taxes due.
 Property owners are presumed to know that taxes are due without personal notification.
 Failure to receive a tax bill does not relieve the responsibility of payment; nor is it a reason for penalty and interest charges to be waived if the tax bill becomes delinquent.

 - The property Assessor is responsible for appraising the property values on which taxes are assessed.

 - If your mailing address should change, please notify the Property Assessor's office at 931-723-5126.